lcpluginmaker/external/README.md

 ## Installation

-External-scripts is in the main repository.
+External is in the main repository.
 Just type

 ```
-apkg get external-scripts
+apkg get external
 ```

 ## Usage

 This plugin adds following commands to your console:

+### `<plugin-name> [args...]`

+Runs a Go plugin.
+Any executable in `$SAVEPATH/share/go-plugin` is considered a Go plugin.
+Use the [gilc](https://github.com/alexcoder04/gilc) library for writing Go plugins.

 ### `<script-name> [args...]`